arewas-fasuoy/Discrete-Structures/README.md

 # Discrete-Structures
-This repo contains codes for some concepts of Discrete Mathematics
+Here you will find some pdf files for the assignments of my Discrete Structures code along with their solutions.
+The Python Notebooks contain the solutions